annapaux/kanban-board/README.md

 # Kanban-Board
-This app lets users register, log in, and maintain a personalized kanban board to keep track of tasks that are to-do, doing, or done.
+This kanban board app lets users register, log in, and maintain a personalized kanban board to keep track of tasks that are to-do, doing, or done.

 ### Set Up